awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opscm-create.md

 1. Configure backups\.
 By default, automatic backups are enabled\.
 Set a preferred frequency and hour for automatic backup to start, and set the number of backup generations to store in Amazon Simple Storage Service\.
 A maximum of 30 backups are kept; when the maximum is reached, AWS OpsWorks for Chef Automate deletes the oldest backups to make room for new ones\.
 ![\[Automatic backups\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/opscm_backupconfig.png)

+1. \(Optional\) In **Tags**, add tags to the server and related resources, such as the EC2 instance, Elastic IP address, security group, S3 bucket, and backups\.
+For more information about tagging an AWS OpsWorks for Chef Automate server, see [Working with Tags on AWS OpsWorks for Chef Automate Resources](opscm-tags.md)\.

 1. When you are finished configuring advanced settings, choose **Next**\.